Live Lightning Detection

 The hardware that allows these detections is a Boltek LD-350 Lightning Detector storm tracker receiver with its associated external waterproof-enclosed ANT-2 antenna, connected to the Astrogenic NexStorm software, which produces the image above.

-Within milliseconds of a lightning strike, the antenna-detector couple will capture the strike location and type, transmitting it to the software that creates the live map.
+Within milliseconds of a lightning strike, the antenna-detector couple will capture the strike location and type, transmitting it to the live map software.
 The LD-350’s direction-finding antenna measures lightning strike direction and classification, while the LD-350’s receiver estimates the distance from the received signal strength.
 Advanced signal processing in software improves distance accuracy, reducing the effects of strike-to-strike variations in strike energy.

-*NOTE* – The detection software is still being calibrated, so there is no guarantee that it will detect all lightning strikes in the shown area.
-Also, if a large number of multiple strikes appears between one image and another, they are to be considered erroneous detections due to local interference and not created by a storm that has suddenly appeared in the area.
+NOTE – The detection software is still being calibrated, so there is no guarantee that it will detect/correctly locate all lightning strikes in the shown area.
+Also, if a large number of multiple strikes appears between one image and another, they are to be considered erroneous detections due to local interference and not created by a sudden storm.